 Press the right hand side button to switch on your Tabcat – the red status light will flash.
 Press the left hand side (volume) button and simultaneously press button 1.
 Hold both buttons down for three seconds or until you hear a beep.
 Then release both buttons.
 After a few moments the Tag and handset will beep again to confirm the un-registration process has been successful.
 This will un-register the tag paired with button 1 and allow you to register the tag to a different button or handset.
 Repeat this process holding down the left hand side button and button 2 to un-register tag associated with button 2.
 Repeat as necessary for buttons 3 and 4.

 My tag isn’t working or the Handset isn’t recognising my Tag – what should I do?

-Firstly, open your tag, re-insert the battery, and then close the tag, making sure that the writing on the battery is facing up.
-Sometimes batteries become dislodged inside the tag and stop working.
-If you still don’t get any noise from your tag, it is most likely the battery will need to be changed.
+Firstly, open your tag, re-insert the battery, and then close the tag, making sure the battery is facing the right way.
+Sometimes batteries become dislodged inside the tag if not firmly clipped in place.
+If you still do not get any noise from your tag, it is most likely the battery will need to be changed.

 If you do hear one beep, this means that tag has already been registered.
 This will either be to the existing handset or an old handset (it can only be registered to one handset at a time).

-If you hear 2 beeps, this means the tag is unregistered and you should try to register your tag again.
+If you hear 2 beeps, this means the tag is unregistered and you should register your tag again.
 In this case only, you’ll need to delete the tag from the button it was registered to on the handset and then register it back to that button again.

 What batteries does the Tabcat use?

-How do you change the batteries in a tag?
+How do you change the batteries in a Tabcat v1 tag?

 How do I train my cat to come home?

-When you press the registered button on the handset, the tag on your cat will make a little beep which helps the cat understand it is time to come home.
-If there is food treats or tit-bits waiting at home too, this will further assist their desire to come home.
+When you press the registered button on the handset, the tag on your cat’s collar will make a little beep which helps the cat understand it is time to come home.
+We recommend to initially train your cat whilst at home and so that he/she can associate the beep with food or a treat.
 It is also worth noting that all 4 buttons will make a slightly different beeping noise on the tag.
 Training your cat may take a little time but we’ve had many customers tell us it works allowing them to just press the button on the handset from the comfort of an armchair and waiting for their cat to arrive on demand.